-The Pakistan Cricket Board (PCB) and Cricket West Indies (CWI), in a joint statement, said the decision was made after considering both the teams’ welfare as well as limited resources in the West Indies side for the ODIs.
-Five more positive cases were reported in the West Indies camp following Wednesday’s PCR testing, raising the total number of positive cases to nine since their arrival in Karachi on December 9, the statement said.
+In a press declaration, the Pakistan Cricket Board (PCB) and Cricket West Indies (CWI) made this announcement after considering the welfare of both teams as well as the restricted resources available to the West Indies side for the ODIs.
+Five more positive cases were reported in the West Indies camp following Wednesday’s PCR testing, increasing the total number of positive cases to nine since their arrival in Karachi on December 9, according to the statement.

-Those who have tested positive will complete their isolation in Karachi before their travel arrangements are finalised to allow them to rejoin their families in time for Christmas celebrations, it said.
-Meanwhile, the Pakistan team members, all of whom have returned PCR negative after Wednesday’s tests, will also be leaving the “Managed Event Environment” after tonight’s T20I.
-“The CWI would like to thank the PCB for its excellent series arrangements and appreciates its support in rescheduling the ODI series in June 2022,” the statement added.
+Those who have tested positive will remain isolated in Karachi until their travel plans are confirmed, allowing them to reunite with their family in time for Christmas celebrations, according to the statement.
+Meanwhile, following tonight’s T20I, the Pakistan squad members, who have all returned PCR negative after Wednesday’s tests, will also be departing the “Managed Event Environment.”

 “The CWI thanks the PCB for its superb series arrangements and appreciates its help in rescheduling the ODI series for June 2022,” the statement read”.